-Key Management Personnel and Position(s) Held Relevant Date(s) Base Salary/Fees per annum Other Terms lan Gregory Alternate Director and Company Secretary 30 June 2015 (commencement date) 30 April 2018 (resignation date) \$110,220 per annum (including accounting services) payable to Corporate Board Services Pty Ltd, to which lan Gregory is a consultant.
-Notice period 1 month.
-Stephen Gethin Alternate Director and Company Secretary 1 May 2018 (commencement date) \$42,660 plus GST per annum.
-(The Company pays Fortuna Advisory group \$110,400 as a combined amount for Company Secretarial and Chief Financial Officer services.
-Mr Gethin is a consultant to Fortuna Advisory Group through Fortuna Legal Pty Ltd, of which he is a director.
-Of the fee annual received by Fortuna Advisory Group, it pays Fortuna Legal \$42,660).
-One year fixed-term contract expiring 30 April 2019.
+Key Management Personnel and Position(s) Held Relevant Date(s) Base Salary/Fees per annum Other Terms Stephen Gethin 1 May 2018 \$39,105 plus GST per annum.
+(The Company pays Initially appointed under a one year Director and Company (commencement date) Fortuna Advisory group \$110,400 as a combined fixed-term contract expiring on 30 Secretary amount for Company Secretarial and Chief Financial April 2019, reviewable at the end of Officer services.
+Mr Gethin is a consultant to Fortuna the year, extended on the same terms Advisory Group through Fortuna Legal Pty Ltd, of which for an additional year expiring on 30 he is a director.
+Of the annual fee received by Fortuna April 2020.
+Advisory Group, it pays Fortuna Legal \$39,105).